EinScott/Pile/README.md

 This is based on and partly a almost direct port of [Foster](https://github.com/NoelFB/Foster).

 ## What it does
-Pile handles window management, input, rendering and audio through a few core modules that can be implemented for each platform: System, Graphics, Audio.
+Pile handles window management, input, rendering and audio through a few abstract core modules that can be implemented for each platform: System, Graphics, Audio.
 Currently, there are SDL2 System, OpenGL 3.3+ Graphics and SoLoud Audio (WIP) modules.
 Custom implementations are possible.

 Apart from that, Pile can build asset packages to later load and unload at runtime.
 This is done by registering importers for each type of asset needed and then requesting certain assets to be built and later loaded by it.
 These are also very easily writable yourself.